 With the exception of operating right-of-use assets and operating lease liabilities accounted for under Topic 842, in accordance with Accounting Standards Codification, or ASC 805, the assets and liabilities were recorded at their respective fair values as of January 3, 2023.
 The Company developed the fair value of intangible assets, which include trade names, customer relationships, investment management agreements, developed technology and backlog, using various techniques including discounted cash flow, relief from royalty, multi-period excess earnings, and a Monte Carlo simulation approach.
-The Company developed the fair value of equity method investments using various techniques including discounted cash flow and a guideline public company approach.
-The investments at fair value and earn-in consideration are carried at fair value and no adjustment was made.
+The Company developed the fair value and earn-in consideration are carried at fair value and no adjustment was made.
 For all other major assets and liabilities acquired, the Company determined that book value approximated fair value.

 Goodwill is comprised of expected synergies for the combined operations and the assembled workforce acquired in the Business Combination, which does not qualify as a separately recognized intangible asset.
-Goodwill is allocated between the two reporting segments: Wealth Management and Asset Management is \$294.1 million and \$251.4 million, respectively.
+Goodwill is allocated between the two reporting segments: Wealth Management and Asset Management.
+The goodwill allocation between Wealth Management and Asset Management is \$294.1 million and \$251.4 million, respectively.